 Uninstall the Bol Processor

-Uninstalling the Bol Processor, and all the data downloaded or created for its use, is very simple: delete the "htdocs/bolprocessor" folder.
+Uninstalling the Bol Processor, and all the data downloaded or created for its use, is very simple: delete the "bolprocessor" folder, and the "bolprocessor" symbolic link if you have created it.

 A one-click installer of Bol Processor BP3 is available.
 It is called "BolProcessorInstaller.exe" and it can be downloaded here (unique location).